Board Of Elections' Phone Numbers

 - Return the supplies to the ED/AD Cart.

-- Enclose all items required in the return envelope
+- Enclose all items required in the orange ED return bag.

 REMINDER: Do not open the individual Affidavit Ballot Envelopes.